sj77777/admin/sponsorship-prospectus.md

 #### 1.B Blockchain theory ####
 This course will be geared towards those without a technological background.
 Topics discussed will explore Blockchain’s inherent strengths and weaknesses, token economics and incentivization, practical use cases and an introduction to Blockchain start-up marketing and business strategy, and ICOs.
-Workshops will complement the lecture series to enable a more hands on and collaborative approach.
+Workshops will complement the lecture series to enable a more hands-on and collaborative approach.

 ### 2. Meetups ###